RobotNerd/proze/doc/technical-specification.md

 Compilation rules are used when compiling proze to another document format.
-If the document type of the output document does not support a feature (e.g. bold, italic text), the proze-specific markup characters are removed but no additional changes are made.
+If the document type of the output document does not support a feature (e.g. bold, italic text), the proze-specific metadata characters are removed but no additional changes are made.

 - Comments and bracketed text blocks are ignored.